-This book and DVD were put together at a minimal cost and the quality of presentation is unpolished, however, the information contained in each are both exceptional and like nothing you've ever heard.
+(The Formula for Power and Accuracyby Dan Shauger - 2004 Book and video available here on Amazon.
+This book and DVD were put together at a minimal cost and the quality of presentation is unpolished, however, the information contained in each is both exceptional and like nothing you've ever heard.
 They contain the pivot secrets, the throw, and the latest hand action.

 In Search of the Greatest Golf Swing

 by Philip Reed- 2004 Available on Amazon here.
 Highly rated.

 The tale of Philip Reed, and ordinary golfer, his quest to hit a 300-yard drive, and his unanticipated journey in to the world of the sport's most legendary long driver and keeper of the secret to the perfect golf swing.
 A great read for golfers and non-golfers alike.

 Originally released in 1998 and rereleased in 2004, Mike Austin teams up with 1990 World Super Long Drive Contest champion Mike Dunaway to share the secrets of raw power.
 Includes the pivot secrets, the throw, but teaches the old style hand action.
 Bonus footage includes clips with Jaacob Bowden and Dan Shauger.

 by Philip Reed - LA Times 1991 Read the article here.

 by David Hochman - Travel and Leisure Golf - July 2004 The article is no longer available on the Travel and Leisure website.